RTeeen/Instructions-Markdown-/1)linuxVM.md

 ### 1. Introduction
 ___

 The Windows Subsystem for Linux allows us run a supported version of Linux in a windows environment.
-Although this would be a limited version of Linux and we won't be able to run any GUI interfaces such as Gnome or Xfce, it still supports all of the command line based apps such as MySQL, vim, Nano etc.
+Although this would be a limited version of Linux and we won't be able to run any GUI interfaces such as Gnome or Xfce; it still supports all of the command line based apps such as MySQL, vim, Nano etc.

 > 1.1 Is this for you?